yuekaizhang/dynamo/components/backends/trtllm/llama4_plus_eagle.md

   * Built with a version of TensorRT-LLM based on the 0.21 release [Link](https://github.com/NVIDIA/TensorRT-LLM/tree/release/0.21)
 * If you need to download model weights off huggingface, make sure you run the command `huggingface-cli login` and have access to the necessary gated models.

+## Eagle3-one-model
+* Eagle3-one-model (`eagle3_one_model=True`) config is added in `engine_configs/llama4/eagle_one_model`.
+Build dynamo with the latest commit `66f299a` in TRTLLM 1.0.0.rc2 [Link](https://github.com/NVIDIA/TensorRT-LLM/commits/v1.0.0rc2/).
+* The configs in `engine_configs/llama4/eagle_one_model` are tested with 8xH100 cluster.
+Be sure to change the `NUM_GPUS_PER_NODE` accordingly or change TP/EP size in config.
+1 8xH100 node for aggregated .yml file, 2 8xH100 for prefill/decode .yml file.
+* The current `./multinode/start_frontend_services.sh` may got ran `NUM_GPUS_PER_NODE` times depending on how srun/mpi is launched, beware that the frontend service only needs to be ran once.
+* Eagle3-one-model appends the eagle3 layer at the end of the TRTLLM engine, instead of sending base/draft requests between 2 engines.
+Visit TRTLLM for more information.

 ## Setup